Green Green (video game): Characters

 Younger sister of Futaba.
 Unlike her older sister, Wakaba tries to make the best of her stay at Kanenone Gakuen.
 Some think of her as peculiar because of the cactus she always carries around but in reality Wakaba is very simple-minded, and can pass off as gullible at times.
-She doesn't have the modesty that is characteristic of girls in anime and games, and does as she's told without protest.
+She does not have the modesty that is characteristic of girls in anime and games, and does as she is told without protest.
 She has a strong appreciation for plants that can bloom flowers.